Standing Orders (Updated June 22, 2020)

-- 1999: The Village of Stratton enacted an ordinance that prohibits “canvassers” from “going in and upon” private residential property to promote any “cause” without first obtaining a permit from the mayor’s office by completing and signing a registration form.
+9. 1999: The Village of Stratton enacted an ordinance that prohibits “canvassers” from “going in and upon” private residential property to promote any “cause” without first obtaining a permit from the mayor’s office by completing and signing a registration form.
 Plaintiffs, a society and a congregation of Jehovah’s Witnesses that publish and distribute religious materials, brought an action for injunctive relief, alleging that the ordinance violates their First Amendment rights to the free exercise of religion, free speech, and freedom of press.
 Sargus struck down or narrowed most provisions of the ordinance.
-He did uphold the requirement that canvasser’s be required to register with the Village.
+He did uphold the requirement that canvassers be required to register with the Village.
 The Sixth Circuit affirmed, but the Supreme Court found that the pre-registration requirement for canvassers was unconstitutional.
 Watchtower Bible & Tract Society of New York v.
 Stratton, Ohio, 61 F. Supp.
 2d 734 (S.D.
 Ohio 1999), aff’d 240 F.3d 553 (6th Cir.
 2001), rev’d, 536 U.S. 150 (2002).

-2020: co-author with Eric Wittenberg and Penny Barrick, “Seceding from Secession; creating West Virginia”, Savas and Beatie Publishing.
-The book describes the events leading to the State of West Virginia.
+2020: co-author with Eric Wittenberg and Penny Barrick, “Seceding from Secession; Creating West Virginia”, Savas and Beatie Publishing.
+The book describes the turmoil and constitutional crisis leading to the creation of the State of West Virginia.

 2015: co-author with Edmund C. Sargus, “The Editor Turned Soldier”, April 1, 2015, New York Times.
-The article describes the life of Thomas Drummond, an anti-slavery State Senator, newspaper editor and captain in the 5th U.S. Calvary during the Civil War who died of the climatic Battle of Fore Forks.
+The article describes the life of Thomas Drummond, an anti-slavery State Senator, newspaper editor and Captain in the 5th U.S. Calvary during the Civil War who died during of the climactic Battle of Five Forks.
 The article was published on the 150th anniversary of his death.